 F-Droid’s position is unambiguous: the developer verification decree will end the F-Droid project as it currently operates.
 The reasoning is structural, not theoretical.

 F-Droid distributes apps that have been compiled from open-source code submitted by independent developers around the world.
 Many of these developers are volunteers, researchers, or small teams operating without legal entity, payment processing infrastructure, or willingness to submit personal identification to a corporation.
-Under the new rules, every app distributed through F-Droid must be registered under a verified developer account — either the original developer’s account, or another account that legally claims ownership of the app’s package identifier.
+Under the new rules, every app distributed through F-Droid must be registered under a verified developer account: either the original developer’s account, or another account that legally claims ownership of the app’s package identifier.

 The Electronic Frontier Foundation has signed on to F-Droid’s open letter, articulating the broader concern: “When you set up a gate, you invite authorities to use it to block things they don’t like.
 And when you build a database, you invite governments (and private parties) to try to get access to that database.”

 The EFF identifies specific communities most at risk: VPN developers distributing privacy tools in countries where those tools invite legal risk; reporters and activists building apps that document government abuses; researchers who use pseudonyms and cannot safely attach their government ID to a software project.
+The pattern is familiar from other policy fights where non-commercial open-source distribution gets swept up in rules written for commercial platforms, the same dynamic that determines whether hobbyist projects are covered by laws like Colorado’s age-attestation statute.

 How the “Keep Android Open” Campaign Works